 Saturday 30.
 March

 Marja Mortensson was awarded Spellemannsprisen for her second album «Mojhtestasse-

 Cultural Heirlooms».
 The southern Sami artist is also ready for the traditional

 Break of day - concert in Reknesparken Friday 19.
 July.

-She evokes a vocal splendour that should bring listeners from around the world to their knees….so beautiful, so different.
-These are (our translation of) Audun Vinger in Dagens Næringsliv, on maria Mortensson second album “Mojhtestasse” that came out last year.
-Just as this is written, the trio behind the album was awarded awarded “Spillemann of the year” in the class of folk- and traditional music.
+Evoking a vocal splendour that should bring listeners from around the world to their knees – so beautiful, so different.
+Those are the words of Audun Vinger, a music critic in Norwegian newspaper, Dagens Næringsliv, on Mortensson's second album Mojhtestasse that came out last year.
+As this is being written, the trio behind the album was awarded a Spellemann (Norwegian Grammy Award) in the class of folk- and traditional music.

-Mortsensson brings Moldes own tuba virtuoso Daniel Herskedal, who colours the joiks with springy counter-voices and digressions, superseded by unisone sequences.
-The fabulous percussionist Jacob Janssøn from Tromsø is also part of the ensemble.
-It looks like we will have a big audience in Reknesparken this year too, drinking their morning coffee listening to fascinating music.
+Mortensson brings Molde's own tuba virtuoso, Daniel Herskedal, who colours the joiks with springy counter-voices and digressions, superseded by unison sequences.
+The fabulous percussionist, Jacob Janssøn, from Tromsø is also part of the ensemble.

 Everything's settled for a big audience in Reknesparken this year too.
 Come and join us – have your morning coffee while starting your day slow, listening to some truly captivating music.